-While I’m not saying team is the only way to go there are many benefits.
-A meta analysis done in 2016 showed us teams improved totally and individually.
-The best teams are a moderate size 6 – 12 people, members remain consistent, stable and members don’t change to much.
+Solo or team which is more helpful in committing to a fitness goal?
+While I’m not saying the team is the only way to go there are many benefits.
+A meta-analysis done in 2016 showed us teams improved totally and individually.
+The best teams are a moderate size of 6 – 12 people.
+Members remain consistent, stable and members don’t change too much.

-What the study found as the principle mechanisms:
+What the study found as the principal mechanisms: